Wyatt Milum

 Wyatt Milum (MY---lum; born December 27, 2002) is an American professional football offensive tackle for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the West Virginia Mountaineers and was selected by the Jaguars in the third round of the 2025 NFL draft.

 Early life

-Milum grew up in Kenova, West Virginia and attended Spring Valley High School, where he was a top football and baseball player.
+Milum grew up in Kenova, West Virginiaand attended Spring Valley High School, where he was a top football and baseball player.
 He was selected all-state three times, including two first-team selections as a junior and senior.
 He allowed no sacks in his high school career and was ranked a four-star recruit and the top right tackle nationally.
 As a senior in 2020, Milum was chosen the winner of the Joe Stydahar Award for being the best lineman in the state.
 He received an invitation to the All-American Bowl and was named the MaxPreps West Virginia Player of the Year.
 He committed to play college football for the West Virginia Mountaineers.